Daedalus Howell & Kary Hess | Multimedia Installation & Performance | 2016

 Stairwell Video recreated an 80s-era, VHS-only video store and invited participants to “rent” a video for the night – but the video can never be returned (the video store vanished in the night, erased like magnetic media and the dreams of a generation).
 The installation explored what happens when you squeeze nostalgia and a dead medium into a 110-foot Victorian-era stairwell.
 And then add late fees…

-The production of the last video cassette recorder (VCR) occurred when last-known manufacturer ceases production at the end of July, 2016.
-Conceptual artists Daedalus Howell and Karen Hell celebrated the once-dominant home video platform with Stairwell Video, a recreation of an 80s-era, VHS-only video store, for a single night, 7 p.m. to 8:40 p.m., Friday, July 29 in a 110 foot Victorian-era stairwell in Historic Downtown Petaluma, CA.
+The production of the last video cassette recorder (VCR) occurred when the final manufacturer ceased production at the end of July 2016.
+Conceptual artists Daedalus Howell and Kary Hess celebrated the once-dominant home video platform with Stairwell Video, a recreation of an 80s-era, VHS-only video store, for a single night in July 2016.

 “Stairwell Video recreates what was once a regular secular ritual,” says Howell, who reminds that the installation is a one-night-only pop-up, so rented videos can never be returned.
-“From selecting a video, presenting your store membership card, viewing, and returning the video – or not, as the case may be – this was a ceremony performed by American families that’s lost forever.
+“From selecting a video, presenting your store membership card, viewing, and returning the video — or not, as the case may be.
+This was a ceremony performed by American families that is now lost forever.
 Stairwell Video provides a way to engage with this ritual once more and perhaps even introduce it to a generation who have only known online streaming and multiplexes.”

-The event’s 100 minute runtime mirrors that of “A History of Violence,” the last commercially-released VHS video.
-As was recently reported in the New York Times, Japan’s Funai Corporation will quit the VCR business this July effectively bringing an end to a medium that changed our culture’s relationship to films.
+The event’s 100-minute runtime mirrored that of “A History of Violence,” the last commercially-released VHS video.
+As was reported in the New York Times, Japan’s Funai Corporation quit the VCR business July 2016, effectively bringing an end to a medium that changed our culture’s relationship to films.